oracle-quickstart/oci-cloudnative/deploy/complete/helm-chart/README.md

         > Each database has 5 unique TNS Names displayed when the Wallet is downloaded an example would be `mushopdb_TP`.

-    - Create `oadb-wallet` secret with the Wallet _contents_ using the downloaded `Wallet_*.zip`.
-The extracted `Wallet_*` directory is specified as the secret contents.

-        ```shell
-        kubectl create secret generic oadb-wallet \
-          --namespace mushop \
-          --from-file=<PATH_TO_EXTRACTED_WALLET_FOLDER>
-        ```

-1. **Optional**: Instead of creating a shared database for the application, you may establish full separation of services by provisioning individual ATP instances for each service that requires a database.
+1. **Optional**: Instead of creating a shared database for the entire application, you may establish full separation of services by provisioning _individual_ ATP instances for each service that requires a database.
 To do so, repeat the previous steps for each database,and give each secret a unique name, for example: `carts-oadb-admin`, `carts-oadb-connection`, `carts-oadb-wallet`.

     - `carts`
     - `catalogue`
     - `orders`
     - `user`

+1. Provision a Streaming instance from the [Oracle Cloud Infrastructure Console](https://console.us-phoenix-1.oraclecloud.com/storage/streaming), and make note of the created Stream `OCID` value.

+    - Create `oss-connection` secret containing the Stream connection details.

+        ```shell
+        kubectl create secret generic oss-connection \
+          --namespace mushop \
+          --from-literal=compartmentId='<COMPARTMENT_OCID>' \
+          --from-literal=region='<REGION_NAME>' \
+          --from-literal=streamId='<STREAM_OCID>' \
+          --from-literal=streamName='<STREAM_NAME>'
+        ```

 1. Make a copy of the [`values-dev.yaml`](./mushop/values-dev.yaml) file in this directory.
 Then complete the missing values (e.g. secrets) like the following:

     ```yaml
     global:
-      ociAuthSecret: oci-credentials        # OCI authentication credentials secret name
+      ociAuthSecret: oci-credentials        # OCI authentication credentials secret
+      ossStreamSecret: oss-connection       # Name of Stream connection secret
-      oadbAdminSecret: oadb-admin           # Name of DB Admin secret created earlier
+      oadbAdminSecret: oadb-admin           # Name of DB Admin secret
-      oadbWalletSecret: oadb-wallet         # Name of wallet secret created earlier
+      oadbWalletSecret: oadb-wallet         # Name of Wallet secret
-      oadbConnectionSecret: oadb-connection # Name of connection secret created earlier
+      oadbConnectionSecret: oadb-connection # Name of DB Connection secret

-    secrets:
-      streams:
-        region:         # Region where stream is provisioned
-        streamId:       # Stream OCID value
-        streamName:     # Stream name
-        compartmentId:  # Stream Compartment OCID value
     ```

     > **NOTE:** If it's desired to connect a separate databases for a given service, you can specify values specific for each service, such as `carts.oadbAdminSecret`, `carts.oadbWalletSecret`...